candpixie/visionary/mobile/README.md

-# GlaucoGuard Mobile Camera App
+# Visionary Mobile Camera App

-This Expo app allows you to stream your phone's camera feed to the GlaucoGuard server running on your laptop.
+This Expo app allows you to stream your phone's camera feed to the Visionary server running on your laptop.

 ## Setup Instructions